One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

 Lando Norris – Oscar Piastri

 This is the best long-term lineup in F1.
 McLaren shouldn’t change it unless the two drivers can’t get along under the pressure of competing for titles.
 The car is currently strong, so it should also be in the interest of both Norris and Piastri to stay.
+Of course, if either of the two feels unfairly treated by the team, they may try their luck elsewhere.

 Ferrari

-Charles Leclerc – Pierre Gasly
+Charles Leclerc – Oliver Bearman

 Mercedes

-Max Verstappen – Andrea Kimi Antonelli
+Max Verstappen – Kimi Antonelli

 Toto Wolff desperately wants Verstappen.
 If Red Bull disappoints in 2026, as expected, Wolff will put a massive offer on the table for Max.
 The 4-time champion could also move to Aston Martin, but he doesn’t want a reputation of only being able to win with Adrian Newey and Honda, so he’ll have to choose a different option to prove himself.